feamelo/simpleClassifier/README.md

 # PS-Einstein

-This is a small test to check the basic understand of machine learning developed by HIAE.
+This project aims to classify a numeric dataset using different methods for evaluating its performances.

-I recommend the local compilation of the jupyter files since some graphs were plotted using the *Plotly* module which is not rendered in gitlab preview.
+I recommend the local compilation of the jupyter files since some graphs were plotted using the *Plotly* module which is not rendered in github preview.

 ## Installation